1 888 370 6765

 Tokyo/Fuji-Hakone-Izu National Park/Hakone

 Japan’s pastoral side is on tap as we leave Tokyo for Fuji-Hakone-Izu National Park.
-Here sits imposing Mt.
-Fuji, a dormant volcano (it last erupted in 1707) with a perfectly symmetrical cone that rises to 12,388 feet.
-We learn about environmental and conservation efforts on the mountain at the Mt.
-Fuji World Heritage Center and then enjoy a relaxing cruise on Lake Ashi, with Mt.
-Fuji in the background.
+Here sits imposing Mount Fuji, (or Fuji-san, as it is known by locals) a dormant volcano last active in 1707 with a perfectly symmetrical cone that rises to 12,388 feet.
+We learn about environmental and conservation efforts on the mountain at the Mount Fuji World Heritage Center and then enjoy a relaxing cruise on Lake Ashi, with Mount Fuji in the background.
 Leaving the park, we travel to the town of Hakone, where we spend the night at a ryokan, a traditional Japanese inn where we take off our shoes upon entering.
-After enjoying a Japanese-style Kaiseki dinner, we spend the night sleeping on a futon.
+After enjoying a Japanese-style Kaiseki dinner, a serene experience featuring multiple courses and focusing on artistic plating and presentation, we spend the night sleeping on one of the ryokan's futon beds.

 Japan’s pastoral side is on tap as we leave Tokyo for Fuji-Hakone-Izu National Park.
-Here sits imposing Mt.
-Fuji, a dormant volcano (it last erupted in 1707) with a perfectly symmetrical cone that rises to 12,388 feet.
-We learn about environmental and conservation efforts on the mountain at the Mt.
-Fuji World Heritage Center and then enjoy a relaxing cruise on Lake Ashi, with Mt.
-Fuji in the background.
+Here sits imposing Mount Fuji, (or Fuji-san, as it is known by locals) a dormant volcano last active in 1707 with a perfectly symmetrical cone that rises to 12,388 feet.
+We learn about environmental and conservation efforts on the mountain at the Mount Fuji World Heritage Center and then enjoy a relaxing cruise on Lake Ashi, with Mount Fuji in the background.
 Leaving the park, we travel to the town of Hakone, where we spend the night at a ryokan, a traditional Japanese inn where we take off our shoes upon entering.
-After enjoying a Japanese-style Kaiseki dinner, we spend the night sleeping on a futon.
+After enjoying a Japanese-style Kaiseki dinner, a serene experience featuring multiple courses and focusing on artistic plating and presentation, we spend the night sleeping on one of the ryokan's futon beds.

 6